 Throughout the design, we emphasized the extensive use of visual explanations, in the forms of diagrams and video.
 The aim with the visual explanations is to make connections and make the understanding of abstract concepts more concrete.
 By having multiple examples in different contexts students make the connection between the different specific scenarios.
 Students could also use video to sketch and provide explanations of their ideas prior to coding, as well as to document their work inside the app, which could be added by the teacher to the app as an explanation to future students.

 Follow the code by seeing the state

 This experiment gives the user more context and makes it easier to pinpoint where the bug might be (in the hardware, software, or both).

 This experiment is known in programming as using breakpoints, slowing down the program so the programmer can see the flow of what is happening at each moment in time.

 This experiment is both giving the user a visualization of time and state, based on Adobe After effects type of interaction with time and (inter)action.

 Through direct manipulation defining behaviour becomes some sort of ‘clay’ that we can experience and manipulate simultaneously.
 This is done by using pixels to control the physical world and allows the use of software in the graphical domain to be used in the physical computing domain. published in the TEI 2021 Swatchbook and in Arduino Project Hub

 Exploring different display technologies

 Augmented Arduino, bring top-down projection as a tool to augment information about the project onto the projects.
-Due to the practical, enviromental and economical we made use of smartphones instead of projections, but kept the augemented concept of it.
+Due to the practical, environmental and economical we made use of smartphones instead of projections, but kept the augmented concept of it.